Scotty Nguyen: Poker career

 Nguyen had to rebuild his bankroll after losing his million.
 His next success came at the 1997 World Series of Poker where he won the $2,000 Omaha 8 or Better event, netting a profit of over $150,000.
-Unfortunately, Nguyen blew this bankroll again and was completely broke shortly before the 1998 World Series of Poker.
-Nguyen had to play in a small satellite tournament which he did not even have enough money to buy into.
-Mike Matusow saw potential in Nguyen and decided to bankroll 1/3 of the buy-in.
+Unfortunately, he lost this bankroll again and was completely broke shortly before the 1998 World Series of Poker.
+He had to play in a small satellite tournament which he did not even have enough money to buy into.
+Mike Matusow saw potential in him and decided to bankroll 1/3 of the buy-in.
 He went on to win the 1998 World Series of Poker and split 1/3 of the winnings ($333,333) with Matusow.

 Nguyen is noted for playing emotionally.
 On the final hand of the 1998 World Series of Poker's Main Event, a full house was dealt on the table.
-Nguyen memorably said to his opponent Kevin McBride: "You call, it's gonna be all over, baby!"
+He memorably said to his opponent Kevin McBride: "You call, it's gonna be all over, baby!"
 Previously in the game, with McBride all-in, Nguyen had quipped "It's gonna be all over if I read you right" before calling.
-However, Nguyen's read hadn't been correct and McBride had won the pot, bringing him back in the game.
+However, his read hadn't been correct and McBride had won the pot, bringing him back in the game.